 Intentionally Articulate Interest in your Students’ Well-Being

 Students who have experienced trauma may have particular difficulty managing their stress and regulating their emotional responses.
 As stress levels increase – as often happens through the course of a semester – their difficulties may also increase.
+Communicating with students that you care about their well-being, and reminding them about ways they can and should engage in self-care, is a simple way to positively impact all students – and particularly those who are dealing with the negative effects of traumatic experiences.

-Include comments in your syllabus and/or on the first day of class about the importance of mental health.
+• Include comments in your syllabus and/or on the first day of class about the importance of mental health.

-• Talk about student well-being during class time.
-For example, as Spring Break approaches remind your students to take care of themselves and reach out for help if they need it.
-As the middle or end of the semester approaches, remind students to eat, sleep, shower, and exercise – on account of how those things will help them stay healthy.
+• As the middle or end of the semester approaches, remind students to eat, sleep, shower, and exercise – since those things will help them stay healthy.

 • Incorporate brief well-being activities into your class (e.g., ask students to close their eyes and take several deep breaths, share moments of gratitude in partners, pause for a stand or stretch break, etc.).

-• List campus resources in your syllabus and through course announcements scheduled for key points during the semester.
+• List campus resources in your syllabus and through course announcements, scheduled for key points during the semester.

 Build Trust through the Instructor-Student Relationship